ShanaScogin/BayesPostEst/README.md

 ## `mcmcAveProb`

-To evaluate the relationship between covariates and a binary outcome, this function calculates the predicted probability ($Pr(y = 1)$) at pre-defined values of one covariate of interest ($x$), while all other covariates are held at a "typical" value.
+To evaluate the relationship between covariates and a binary outcome, this function calculates the predicted probability (\emph{Pr(y = 1)}) at pre-defined values of one covariate of interest (\emph{x}), while all other covariates are held at a "typical" value.
 This follows suggestions outlined in [King, Tomz, and Wittenberg (2000, American Journal of Political Science 44(2): 347-361)](https://www-jstor-org.proxy.library.nd.edu/stable/2669316) and elsewhere, which are commonly adopted by users of GLMs.
-The `mcmcAveProb` function by default calculates the median value of all covariates other than $x$ as "typical" values.
+The `mcmcAveProb` function by default calculates the median value of all covariates other than \emph{x} as "typical" values.

 Before moving on, we show how create a matrix of posterior draws of coefficients to pass onto these functions.
 Eventually, each function will contain code similar to the first section of `mcmcTab` to do this as part of the function.